Quartering Acts: Quartering in time of war

 In response to what was happening to the colonists, Benjamin Franklin opened up an Assembly meeting suggesting that soldiers could be quartered in public houses in the suburbs.
-This meant instead of the troops be directly in the city they would be in houses on the outskirts of the city on farms where they could potentially have more space.
+This meant that, instead of the troops being directly in the city, they would be in houses on the city's outskirts or on farms where they could potentially have more space.
 Governor Denny attended this Pennsylvania meeting and bluntly answered that Lord Loudoun had requested quartering for the troops in Philadelphia and if anybody had a problem with this then they should talk to him.
-The committeemen responding by stating publicly that they felt Denny was siding with Lord Loudoun when in their view since he was the governor, he should have worked to protect their rights instead.
-In Albany, New York, the mayor had allocated 1,000 pounds for the building of barracks for Loudoun's troops, but it had not been built by the time the soldiers arrived.
+The committeemen responding by stating publicly that they felt Denny was siding with Lord Loudoun when in their view, since he was the governor, he should have worked to protect their rights instead.
+In Albany, New York, the mayor had allocated 1,000 pounds for the building of barracks for Loudoun's troops, but the barracks had not yet been built by the time the soldiers arrived.
 The mayor told Loudoun that he knew his rights and refused to let the troops be quartered in Albany.
 When the mayor stayed adamant on his beliefs of not allowing the soldiers to be quartered, Loudoun had them quarter themselves in private homes.

 In an early August committee meeting in Boston, Massachusetts, the governor was able to get the committee to pass a bill to grant money for the building of barracks.
 These barracks would accommodate up to one thousand troops.
 The barracks were built and all that had to be done was convince Loudoun to obey the procedures set by Parliament.
 Everything went smoothly until two recruiting officers complained to governor Pownall of Massachusetts that they were denied quarters in Boston.
 The response was that it was illegal to quarter in private homes in Boston and the committeemen suggested that they stay at the newly built barracks at Castle William.
 The timing of this new meeting with Lord Loudoun was extremely unfortunate.
 He was currently suffering losses in northern New York while trying to hold off the French and Indians.
 When he heard of what happened with the committeemen he argued that the current military crisis made it acceptable to quarter troops in private homes.